FOREX-Dollar heads for 11th weekly gain but tensions grow

 “Abe did touch on the yen this week, but fundamental demerits of a weaker currency are yet to stand out.
 For example prices of gasoline, crucial to regional economies, have not risen despite a depreciating yen, and he may have spoken merely to counter his critics,” he said.

-The dollar rose 0.25 percent to 109.00 yen after slipping to as low as 108.47, off last week’s six-year high of 109.46 yen.
-(Additional reporting by Shinichi Saoshiro and Hideyuki Sano in Tokyo; Editing by Catherine Evans)
+The dollar rose 0.2 percent to 108.985 yen after slipping to as low as 108.47, off this week’s six-year highs above 109 yen.
+(Additional reporting by Shinichi Saoshiro and Hideyuki Sano in Tokyo)